FCOI Requirements for the CMU Research Community

 - Financial Conflict of Interest Disclosure form [DOC]: Investigators seeking funding from all federal agencies (except Public Health Service Agencies), that think they do or may have a financial conflict of interest, must complete this prior to submitting a proposal for funding.

-- Significant Financial Interest Disclosure form [DOC]: Investigators seeking funding from a Public Health Service (PHS) agency must complete this prior to submitting a proposal for funding.
+- Annual FCOI Disclosure in SPARCS COI: Investigators seeking funding from a Public Health Service (PHS) agency must complete this online disclosure prior to submitting a proposal for funding, or confirm that their current Annual FCOI Disclosure is up to date and was filed within the past 12 months.

 Investigators with PHS funding are also required to complete the PHS Sponsored and Reimbursed Travel Disclosure form [DOC].
 Investigators are responsible to update their disclosure annually and as necessary when their financial interests change.